gregarious/betasite/README.md

 ## Elasticsearch ##

 The current install uses Elasticsearch as the search backend.
+The whole Elasticsearch package is self-contained in the project's `opt/elasticsearch-x.y.z/` directory.

+A Java Service Wrapper is used to manage the execution of the search backend process (located at `opt/elasticsearch-x.y.z/bin/service/elasticsearch`).
+This service wrapper is not included in the basic Elasticsearch download, but is mentioned in the docs and [can be found here](https://github.com/elasticsearch/elasticsearch-servicewrapper).
+We're using this mostly because I was really in the dark about launching daemons when I installed the search component of the site, and this made a bit of sense to me.
+Not sure how necessary it is now, but it works, so I don't care enough to revisit it.

-The whole Elasticsearch package is self-contained in the project's opt/elasticsearch-0.19.4/ directory.
-A few configuration changes were done to make the project play well with the self-contained var directory, and these are documented in opt/elasticsearch-0.19.4/config/README.txt. **Note that this README will overwritten if the install is replaced.** Be sure to keep a copy around if Elasticsearch is upgraded.
+A few configuration changes were done to make the project play well with the self-contained var directory, and these are documented in `opt/elasticsearch-x.y.z/config/README.txt`. **Note that this README will overwritten if the install is replaced.** Be sure to keep a copy around when messing with the install.